IsraelCabrera/frigate/docs/docs/configuration/genai/config.md

 ### Supported Models

-You must use a vision capable model with Frigate.
+You must use a vision capable model with Security.
 Current model variants can be found [in their model library](https://ollama.com/library).
-Note that Frigate will not automatically download the model you specify in your config, Ollama will try to download the model but it may take longer than the timeout, it is recommended to pull the model beforehand by running `ollama pull your_model` on your Ollama server/Docker container.
-Note that the model specified in Frigate's config must match the downloaded model tag.
+Note that Security will not automatically download the model you specify in your config, Ollama will try to download the model but it may take longer than the timeout, it is recommended to pull the model beforehand by running `ollama pull your_model` on your Ollama server/Docker container.
+Note that the model specified in Security's config must match the downloaded model tag.

 :::info